nuenen313/plotting-calculator/README.md

 # C# Windows Forms graphing calculator

 ## Main Window
-Simple Windows Forms calculator with basic functionality (addition, subtraction, multiplication, division), as well as the option to calculate values of trigonometric functions, plotting them in a separate window, and a quadratic equation solver (which returns only real roots of the function).
+My first C# project - a simple Windows Forms calculator with basic functionality (addition, subtraction, multiplication, division), as well as the option to calculate values of trigonometric functions, plotting them in a separate window, and a quadratic equation solver (which returns only real roots of the function).
 Period is the decimal separator.

 ![image](https://github.com/nuenen313/graphing-calculator/assets/129689130/49537749-2014-4fe4-8ebe-467290d8f405)